 Teaching Non-teaching Students 1.
 The institute deputes faculties to attend conferences / workshops.
-2. The institute organizes various professional development / administrative training programs for teaching and non-teaching staff.
+2. The institute organizes various professional Non-teaching 1.
+Free residential facility for Class-IV employees in the campus.
+2. Free transportation facility to all nonresidential employees.
+3. Free uniform to all 1.
+The institute had provided concession in Tuition Fees as below: Civil Engineering Department (02 students) Rs.
+66,552/ Computer development / administrative training programs for teaching and non-teaching staff.
 3. The institute encourages its teaching faculties for higher studies by providing necessary support.
 4. Financial support to attend conferences / workshops and membership fee of professional bodies.
-5. Free transportation facility to all non- Non-teaching 1.
-Free residential facility for Class-IV employees in the campus.
-2. Free transportation facility to all non-residential employees.
-3. Free uniform to all employees.
+5. Free transportation facility to all non- residential employees.
+6. Free uniform to all employees.
+7. Contributes to the PF account of all eligible employees.
+8. Provides Maternity Leave to all eligible employees.
 4. Provides Maternity Leave to all eligible employees.
 5. Provides immediate fund to employees in case of Medical Emergency.
-1. The institute had provided concession in Tuition Fees as below: Computer Engineering Department (111 students) Rs.
-18,22,494/- Electrical Engineering Department (111 students) Rs.
-13,64,055/- ETC Engineering Department (21 students) Rs.
-3,42,675/- 2.
+Engineering Department (76 students) Rs.
+11,78,192/ Electrical Engineering Department (66 students) Rs.
+7,82,593/- ETC Engineering Department (26 students) Rs.
+5,63,339/- Mechanical Engineering Department (05 students) Rs.
+1,42,107/- 2.
 The institute also awarded 'Late.
 G N Sapkal Merit Scholarship' to 21 students amounting to Rs.
 4,11,534/- 3.
 The institute also awards price money of Rs.
-21,000/- to the first topper of each of the professional bodies.
-5. Free transportation price money of Rs.
-21,000/- to the first
+21,000/- to the first topper of each of the five departments every employees.
+9. Provides immediate fund to employees in case of